Ancient Greek religion: Sacrifice

 For a smaller and simpler offering, a grain of incense could be thrown on the sacred fire, and outside the cities farmers made simple sacrificial gifts of plant produce as the "first fruits" were harvested.
 The libation, a ritual pouring of fluid, was part of everyday life, and libations with a prayer were often made at home whenever wine was drunk, with just a part of the cup's contents, the rest being drunk.
 More formal ones might be made onto altars at temples, and other fluids such as olive oil and honey might be used.
 Although the grand form of sacrifice called the hecatomb (meaning 100 bulls) might in practice only involve a dozen or so, at large festivals the number of cattle sacrificed could run into the hundreds, and the numbers feasting on them well into the thousands.

 The evidence of the existence of such practices is clear in some ancient Greek literature, especially Homer's epics.
 Throughout the poems, the use of the ritual is apparent at banquets where meat is served, in times of danger or before some important endeavor to gain the gods' favor.
 For example, in the Odyssey Eumaeus sacrifices a pig with prayer for his unrecognizable master Odysseus.
 But in the Iliad, which partly reflects very early Greek civilization, not every banquet of the princes begins with a sacrifice.

 These sacrificial practices share much with recorded forms of sacrificial rituals known from later.
 Furthermore, throughout the poem, special banquets are held whenever gods indicated their presence by some sign or success in war.
 Before setting out for Troy, this type of animal sacrifice is offered.
 Odysseus offers Zeus a sacrificial ram in vain.
 The occasions of sacrifice in Homer's epic poems may shed some light onto the view of gods as members of society, rather than external entities, indicating social ties.
 Sacrificial rituals played a major role in forming the relationship between humans and the divine.

-It has been suggested that the Chthonic deities, distinguished from Olympic deities by typically being offered the holocaust mode of sacrifice, where the offering is wholly burnt, may be remnants of the native Pre-Hellenic religion, and that many of the Olympian deities may come from the Proto-Greeks who overran the southern part of the Balkan Peninsula in the late third millennium BC.
+It has been suggested that the Chthonic deities, distinguished from Olympic deities by typically being offered the holocaust mode of sacrifice, where the offering is wholly burnt, may be remnants of the native Pre-Hellenic religion, and that many of the Olympian deities may come from the Proto-Greeks who overran the southern part of the Balkan Peninsula in the late third millennium BCE.